Drexel cruises to a blowout victory in season opener against Georgian Court

 Simmons shines

-Horace Simmons Jr. was a highly regarded recruit out of La Salle College high school.
+Horace Simmons Jr. was a highly regarded recruit out of La Salle College High School.
 After a redshirt last season, the 6-foot-6 forward was finally able to show out in his first collegiate game.

 » READ MORE: Drexel tips off its season next week.
 Here’s what to watch on both the men’s and women’s side.

 From the moment he entered the game off the bench, Simmons showed that his reputation as a lethal three-point shooter was not overblown.
-In his 21 minutes of action, Simmons scored 24 points on 8-9 shooting, all of which came from behind the arc.
+In his 21 minutes of action, Simmons scored 24 points on 8-of-9 shooting, all of which came from behind the arc.

 Of his performance, Simmons said he had been, “staying ready and staying confident,” and as each shot continued to fall for the debutante, his, “confidence kept growing.”

-fter a performance like that, it would be difficult to keep Simmons on the pine for long in any given game.
+After a performance like that, it would be difficult to keep Simmons on the pine for long in any given game.

 Point guard problems?

-After losing Justin Moore and Jamie Bergen’s to the transfer portal, the point guard position was one giant question mark for coach Zach Spiker.
+After losing Justin Moore and Jamie Bergen to the transfer portal, the point guard position was one giant question mark for coach Zach Spiker.
 Spiker turned to junior Jason “Deuce” Drake to start at the one.

 Behind Drake, freshman Josh Reed also struggled.
-Reed shot 2-of-7 from the floor, including 1-for-4 from the free throw line.
+Reed shot 2-of-7 from the floor, including 1-for-4 from the free-throw line.

 If the point guard spot continues to be an issue,the quickest reinforcement will come when Kevon Vanderhorst eventually returns from a broken wrist.

 Spiker will need stronger point guard play from Drake and Reed for the team to beat the talented teams that wait ahead of them in Colgate (Nov.
-9) and their Big 5 pod match ups against La Salle and Temple.
+9) and their Big 5 pod matchups against La Salle and Temple.

 » READ MORE: Drexel hoops gives players a chance to move to top programs.
 Zach Spiker sees beauty behind that.